fbpx Print

 Instructions

-2. In the small bowl, combine flour, baking powder and salt.
+2. In a small bowl, combine flour, baking powder and salt.
 Gradually, adding 1/3 of the mixture at a time, incorporate dry ingredients into the wet ingredients.
 Mix until combined with no streaks of flour.
 But don’t over-mix!
 Scrape bottom and sides of the bowl as needed.

 3. Fold in the mini chocolate chips.